 - Who is legally responsible to pay back the student loans?

 - How much debt will my child have at graduation?

 - How much debt will we as parents have at graduation?

 - Will paying for college affect your ability to save for retirement?

 - Will my retirement funds be used for paying for college?

-The benefit of using the In-College Payer software is it organizes the financial information for the family.
-The software creates an environment for parents to keep the college student on track and improves financial literacy for both.
-Student loans and repayment are complex and confusing subject areas.
-The goal of PayForED software solutions is to improve the transparency of the entire process.
-With student debt approaching 1.59 trillion dollars, many of our young adults will be carrying an unrealistic amount of debt into their adult life.
+Student loans and repayment are a complex and confusing area.
+The goal of PayForED is to improve the transparency of the entire process.
+With student debt approaching 1.75 trillion dollars, many of our young adults will be carrying an unrealistic amount of debt into their adult life.
 It will affect both their financial and personal futures.

 By beginning this discussion now, students will avoid student debt repayment surprises at graduation.
 It will help them stay on track both academically and financially.
-With the PayForEd In-College approach, the family is walked through the financial aid, academic timeline, loan inventory, repayment options, and personalized budget at graduation.
+PayForED software can walk a family is through the financial aid, academic timeline, loan inventory, repayment options, and personalized budget at graduation.
 The transparency of the post-graduation outcome allows students and parents to make better decisions that are missing from the current process.

-We can hope that our child’s sweatshirt will say “Best 4 not 5 Years of My Life with Less Student Debt!”
+We can hope that your child’s sweatshirt will say “Best 4 not 5 Years of My Life with Less Student Debt!”